WildaSoftware/Feedybacky/README.md

 * **innerSize** - size of visible frame (result of `window.innerWidth` and `window.innerHeight`).
 Available only if the user accepted sending metadata information.
 * **colorDepth** - depth of the pixel on the screen (result of `screen.colorDepth`).
 Available only if the user accepted sending metadata information.
 * **orientation** - screen orientation (result of `screen.orientation.type;`).
 Available only if the user accepted sending metadata information.
 * **extraInfo** - JSON object with extra parameters passed by the callback function.
+Available only if extra data callback was defined.
+* **email** - e-mail address provided by the user if available (the appropriate field is visible).

 `texts` - JSON object with custom messages in different parts of the plugin.
 It can contain following keys: